• Skip to primary navigation

 How many genes do you share with your relatives?

-September 15, 2020 By Maris Munkevics Leave a Comment Filed Under: Did You Know?, Genetics
+September 15, 2020 by Maris Munkevics Filed Under: Did You Know?, Genetics

 It’s easy to calculate how many genes you share with your parents, children, siblings, and other relatives.
 Given the fact that parents pass half of their genes to their children, and siblings share half of their genes, the rest is just math.
 To determine this, you just have to divide genetic relatedness each time you go up or down a step in a family tree, or sideways.